 When Dr. Baier has found that one or multiples of your teeth have been compromised or damaged by decay, he may choose to use a filling or a crown to repair it.
 There are some differences to consider when evaluating your options.

 When repairing a small area of decay, a filling is a great option.
 A filling can be completed in a single appointment and is often less expensive than a crown.
 The cavity can be filled with a material called composite, which mimics the tooth’s natural shade and sheen.
 Once completed, the filling should stop the decay and keep the tooth healthy for a number of years.
 Drawbacks of a filling can be a shorter comparative lifespan, and potential long term issues like recurring decay and cracking.

 In the right circumstances, both a filling and a crown are excellent solutions for repairing decayed or damaged teeth.
-Regardless of your oral health status, delaying your dental treatment is never the best option as it allows dental health problems to progress and worsen.
-After completing a thorough exam, Dr. Baier can discuss your unique needs and consult with you about your best options for taking charge of your dental health by creating your individual treatment plan.
+Regardless of your oral health status, delaying your dental treatment is never the best option as it allows dental health problems to progress and worsens.
+After completing a thorough exam, Dr. Baier a Dentist in Sandy Springs, GA can discuss your unique needs and consult with you about your best options for taking charge of your dental health by creating your individual treatment plan.